Kevin-De-Koninck/pollen-parser/README.md

 - Docker
 - Bash

-This project makes use of CodeClimate and SonarCloud for the test coverage and the code quality checks.
+This project makes use of SonarCloud (and optionally CodeClimate) for the test coverage visualisation and the code quality checks.

 The following sections explain how a new user can set up it's project, after forking this template on github.